YoussefZidan-0/CoreNetLab/ReadMe.md

 The purpose of this github repository is two things:

 1. Share the labs with a wider community to maximize the benefits.
-2. Extend the labs by other contributors as in in open source project (see [How to Contribute](#how-to-contribute) below).
+2. Extend the labs by other contributors as in open source project (see [How to Contribute](#how-to-contribute) below).

 ## Core Setup Tutorial